-Q. Can you walk us through the process of managing a special diets meal?
+Q. Chef Jones, can you walk us through the process of managing a special diets meal?

 The first step is understanding the needs of the individual guest with a food allergy or intolerance.
 A trained cast member is engaged to lead the process of preparing the specific meal through delivery to the correct guest at the table.

 We are always striving to improve our processes at the many different styles of service offered within Walt Disney Parks and Resorts.

 Q. Over the years, we are sure you’ve found some fan favorites that would be hard to take off of the menus (such as the Mickey waffles!).
 How do you choose what mainstream Disney items to adapt and offer as gluten-free and allergy-friendly?

 Guest demand tends to drive these choices.
 We try to adapt as many items as possible from our menus to meet the needs of guests with food allergies or intolerances.